Michaelszeng/6.8210-Underactuated-Robotics-Notes/Appendix - Optimization.md

 It's clear how a convex cost function is necessary.
 In addition, linear constraints don't cause a problem to lose its convexity, since linear constraints essentially draw hyperplanes in the decision-variable space which construct a convex set.

+### LQR - Adding Constraints

+I have written in these notes that it is not possible to solve LQR with added constraints (i.e. input limits, state constraints).
+One way to get around this is with [penalty methods](https://en.wikipedia.org/wiki/Penalty_method), especially using [Augmented Lagrangian](https://en.wikipedia.org/wiki/Augmented_Lagrangian_method).

 ### Making Absolute Value Objective solveable with Linear Programming

 Instead of solving: